-A good place to begin exploring Gozo is the Citadel, or Citadella, a historic castle or fortified village right in the centre of Victoria.
-The area that is now the Citadel was first fortified around 1500 BC and was later developed by the Phoenicians and then the Romans.
-Up until the 18th-century it was the only fortified refuge against attack for Gozo's inhabitants.
-From the ramparts of this fascinating place, which may soon be UNESCO-listed, visitors can admire sweeping views of the whole island.
-The Citadel houses a number of attractions and makes for an exciting visit.
-The Gozo Museum of Archaeology, found just inside the walls of the Citadel, in a 17th-century building that was originally the Town Hall, provides great insight into the history of the island.
-The museum illustrates the cultural history of Gozo from prehistoric times to the early modern era, with a collection presented chronologically which covers the Neolithic Period, the Phoenicians, the Romans, Medieval times and the emergence of the Knights of St John.
-The Citadel also houses the spooky Old Prison, which is also now a museum.
+A good place to begin exploring Gozo is the Citadel, or Citadella, an historic castle right in the centre of Victoria.
+The area that is now the Citadel was first fortified around 1500 BC, with further developments occurring under Phoenician and Roman rule.
+Up until the 18th century, it was the only fortified refuge against attack for Gozo's inhabitants.
+From the ramparts of this fascinating sanctuary, visitors can admire sweeping views of the whole islands.
+Happily, the Citadel houses a number of attractions and makes for an exciting visit.
+The Gozo Museum of Archaeology, found just inside the walls of the Citadel, is a 17th-century building that was originally the town hall.
+It provides great insight into the history of the island, also illustrating the cultural history of Gozo from prehistoric times to the early modern era.
+Presented chronologically, this collection covers the Neolithic Period, the Phoenicians, the Romans, medieval times, and the emergences of the Knights of St John.
+The Citadel also houses the spooky Old Prison, which is now a museum.
 One of the Citadel's greatest treasures is the beautiful 17th-century Baroque cathedral.
-The Citadel could easily keep tourists occupied for a few hours; the views alone justify a visit.
+The Citadel could easily keep tourists occupied for a few hours with the views alone justifying a visit.